SIMEXP/fmriprep-denoise-benchmark/content/index.md

 The project is a continuation of [`load_confounds`](https://github.com/SIMEXP/load_confounds).
 The aim is to evaluate the impact of denoising strategy on functional connectivity data, using output processed by fMRIPrep LTS.

-The main tool is now part of [`nilearn`](https://nilearn.github.io/stable/modules/generated/nilearn.interfaces.fmriprep.load_confounds.html#nilearn.interfaces.fmriprep.load_confounds).
+The main tool is now a part of [`nilearn`](https://nilearn.github.io/stable/modules/generated/nilearn.interfaces.fmriprep.load_confounds.html#nilearn.interfaces.fmriprep.load_confounds).

 The preliminary results will be presented at OHBM 2022 as a poster.